xaviachristi/earthquake-monitor/planning/data_transitions.md

 - See example above.

 ### OUTPUT
-- Upload data to RDS instance
+- Upload data to RDS instance.